tigerfarm/work/twiliocli/README.md

 ````

 --------------------------------------------------------------------------------
-### Create, Run/Test, and Deploy Twilio Functions and Assets
+### Create, Run and Test, and Deploy Twilio Functions and Assets

 You can create, run and test Functions locally using the Twilio CLI.